liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/forms.md

 order: 1
 ---

-<div class="page-description">Forms obtain user data and transmit it to the system to either store the data, produce an action, or both.</div>
+Forms obtain user data and transmit it to the system to either store the data, produce an action, or both.

 ### Parts